 Air Quality – Detailed modelling of local air quality is currently underway to understand the potential impact on sensitive ecological sites and existing developments, for example, schools, care homes, hospitals, parks and residential areas, in the vicinity of the site and the affected road network.
 Mitigation measures will be proposed to minimise potential impacts.

-Transport and Access – We are aware of local concerns about traffic on the Hoo Peninsula, and our team is looking carefully at possible measures for managing any additional impact of traffic as a result of MedwayOne.
+Transport and Access – We are aware of local concerns about traffic on the Hoo Peninsula, and our team carefully considered possible measures for managing any additional impact of traffic as a result of MedwayOne.

-Uniper are undertaking a transport assessment as part of our Environmental Impact Assessment (EIA) for inclusion in our outline planning application.
+Uniper have undertaken a transport assessment as part of our Environmental Impact Assessment (EIA) which was included as part of the outline planning application.

 The results of the assessments we have completed to date, show that when considering a worst case traffic forecast, the site many generate approximately 500 – 600 two-way vehicle (cars and HGVs combined) movements at peak hours in the morning and evening.
 A Servicing and Management Plan would also be developed to manage the routes that the largest of vehicles would take to access the Strategic Road Network.
 This would ensure HGVs use the A289 corridor towards Junction 1 of the M2.

 Although the nature of workplaces such as warehousing is such that shift patterns generally avoid peak periods, we have identified that junctions such as the Four Elms Roundabout could experience some additional delays.